dagu-org/dagu/README.md

     command: job.sh
 ```

-You can specify multiple schedules for a DAG:
+Or you can set multiple schedules:

 ```yaml
 schedule: